- Discussion:

 This school of thought maintains that the Apostle Paul never argued against depending on the moral aspects of the Mosaic Law for getting right with God, but rather that he only stood in opposition to observing the dietary and ceremonial parts of the Law.
 In other words, it is argued by proponents of the new perspective that Paul argued against circumcision, heeding to food laws, and the observance of Jewish Sabbaths.
 Thus, the phrase "works of the law" in Paul's epistles has been reduced to Jewish ethnic badges or the ceremonial law.

-It has been claimed that conservative Protestant churches have derived their soteriology on anachronistic interpretations of Scripture made by the Protestant Reformers.
-Proponents of this theology claim that we need to view Paul's use of the phrase "works of the Law" through a different lens of interpretation in order to reach the conclusion that he was only arguing against boundary-markers.
-These people claim that the Judaism of Paul's day was not legalistic.
-The focus of Paul is shifted from soteriological to ecclesiastical.
+It has been suggested that traditional churches base their soteriology on outdated interpretations of Scripture established by the Protestant Reformers.
+Advocates of this theology argue that Paul's use of the phrase "works of the Law" should be interpreted through a different lens to conclude that he was merely opposing boundary-markers.
+They maintain that the Judaism of Paul's time was not legalistic.
+Consequently, Paul's focus shifts from soteriological concerns to ecclesiastical ones.

 "Romans 2:6-7 refers to good works that belong to the moral sphere.
 The “works” that Paul speaks of in Romans 3:28 and Romans 4:5 refer to works that belonged to the Law of Moses, the keeping of which was necessary for Jews (circumcision, kosher laws, ritual washings, precepts governing the offering of sacrifices, etc.)."